amberquu/amberquu/README.md

 **Information Science @ NYU · CS & Finance · Product · Data**

-I'm a graduate student at **NYU** studying Information Science, with a background in Software Engineering from SCNU (Aberdeen Joint Programme) and exchange experience at **UBC Sauder School of Business**.
+I'm a graduate student at **NYU** studying Information Science, with a background in Software Engineering from SCNU (Aberdeen Joint Programme) and exchange experience at **University of Leeds**, summer program at **UBC Sauder**.

-I'm interested in the intersection of **technology and business** — building things that are both technically sound and actually useful.
+I'm interested in the intersection of **technology and business**, building things that are both technically sound and genuinely useful, with a focus on responsible AI.

 ---